-Students receive American Heart Association instructor training in Basic Cardiac Life Support and Advanced Cardiac Life Support.
+Students in the Global Health Track receive American Heart Association instructor training in Basic Cardiac Life Support and Advanced Cardiac Life Support.

-The Basic Sciences component includes an introduction to Medical Spanish and is supplemented by a Global Health Journal Club.
+The Preclinical Sciences component includes an introduction to Medical Spanish and is supplemented by a Global Health Journal Club.
 A minimum of 100% attendance is required in order to pass each block.
 All students enrolled in the course will receive either a grade of "PNC" (Pass No Credit) or "F" (Fail) accordingly.
 "The "PNC" grade will not affect overall GPA, therefore no credits will be awarded.